MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 4. In the properties, change the **Font size** to **24**.

-4. Click in the gray area to see the updated text on your Browse screen.
+4. Click in the gray background to see the updated text on your Browse screen.

 5. Using the navigation on the left, select **DetailScreen1**.